 I live in the countryside of southern Tuscany in a region called the Amiata with my wife and two children.
 We moved here from London in 2018 because we wanted a simpler life with less pollution and more nature.

-I am the type of person who has a good understanding of many different domains but is not an expert in any of them.
-I studied philosophy at university and loved every moment of it.
-I get bored quite easily and found that philosophy affords me the opportunity to learn about a diverse set of disciplines, but just enough to understand and critique an argument without the need to invest a lifetime of studying subtle details.
+I am the type of person who has a good understanding of many different areas but is not an expert in any of them.
+I studied philosophy in university and loved every moment of it.
+I get bored quite easily and have found that philosophy provides me with the opportunity to “parachute” myself into many different disciplines where with some effort I can learn to understand and effectively critique high level arguments, but without the need to invest a lifetime of studies, which is required to understand the subtle details.

 For a while I saw my future diverging along one of two possible paths.
 In one I stayed in academia, became a professor, and spent my days reading and writing, but mostly thinking.
-This scenario seemed to me to be totally plausible.
-My second possible future focused on leading a progressively larger team of programmers, then founding a startup or two, and eventually growing my own little business.
+On an alternative path I honed my software engineering skills, then founded a startup or two, and eventually grew my own business.

-Because of my long-standing fascination with the subversive, disruptive potential of technology, I chose the second path.
-I led the teams, founded the startups, and am now an owner/director of an amazing company called Energized Work, which affords me the privilege of working with some of the best digital product makers in the world.
+It must have been my long-standing fascination with the subversive, disruptive potential of technology which made me choose the second path.
+I led teams, founded startups, and grew companies while working with some of the best digital product makers in the world.

-They say the best way to understand a complex topic is to teach it, and this sentiment was the incentive for starting this blog.
-I find thought experiments absolutely fascinating because they are used by such a diverse set of disciplines and thus provide the structure for me to immerse myself in different domains for brief periods — and again, to do some deep thinking.
+They say the best way to understand a complex topic is to teach it, and this was the incentive for starting this blog.
+I find thought experiments absolutely fascinating because they are used by such a diverse set of disciplines and therefore provide the opportunity for me to immerse myself in different domains for brief periods — and again, do some deep thinking.

 It takes me about two months to publish a post.
 The vast majority of time is spent reading and thinking.
 I have a list of about 100 thought experiments I’d like to cover (although I come across additional ones all the time).